peterjmarko/llm-narrative-framework/CONTRIBUTING.md

 ### 4. Commit Your Changes

 This project uses a standardized workflow to ensure all code is clean, documented, and properly formatted before being committed.
-Follow these steps in order.
+After ensuring all tests pass (see previous section), follow these steps in order.

 **Step 1: Lint File Headers**
 Run the header linter.
 This script will check all Python and PowerShell files for a compliant header/footer and prompt you to fix any issues automatically.